Theo Ukpaa: Career

 Ukpaa started his career at 16 years of age by learning stage production, and at some point was mentored in stage theatre by Wole Oguntokun and Rogers Ofime.
-He was taught screenplay writing by the veteran late filmmaker Amaka Igwe, who doubled as being one of two people who inspired him to get into stage theatre in the first place with her indigenous language feature film "Ahanna", as well as Tunde Kelani with "Ti Oluwa Nile".

 As a TV director, he has worked with Soundcity TV, Spice TV and Trace Urban, Linda Ikeji TV.
 In an interview with This Day, he credited Tajuddeen Adepetu and Sam Onyemelukwe for giving him the links to these opportunities.
 As well as being the director of at least one edition of MTV Africa Music Awards and The Headies Awards, he has been the director of The Experience gospel concert for at least five editions.
 He also hosted Coal City Film Festival, alongside Izu Ojukwu and Chichi Nwoko.

 His movie The Hunter was exclusively premiered at the by Africa Magic.
 His movie Lagos Landing was released in collaboration with Alliance française.
 He commended the impact of the ingression of Netflix and Amazon Prime Video into the Nigerian movie industry, as well as the influence of cinema.
 He is the Chief operating officer (COO) of Africa International Film Festival (AFRIFF), through which he creates and environment where veteran filmmakers can equip and inspire upcoming directors.

 He was named among the Top by directors by African Culture Magazine in 2020.